Kazakhstan–United States relations: Meeting of Nursultan Nazarbayev with the U.S. Congressmen

 President Nursultan Nazarbayev met with the members of the United States Congress Dana Rohrabacher and Gregory Meeks on Sept.
 5, 2014 in Borovoye, 250 kilometres north from the Kazakh capital.
 The U.S. congressmen expressed hope for further strengthening of the mutually beneficial partnership between the two countries.

 Also on Sept.
 5, the U.S. congressmen had a meeting with Kazakh Foreign Minister Erlan Idrissov.
 With Idrissov, who spent five years as Kazakhstan's ambassador in Washington, they discussed the current state and outlook for cooperation between Kazakhstan and the United States in political, economic and trade areas.

 The congressmen discussed the readiness jointly with U.S. businesses to offer shared projects in non-oil sectors of Kazakhstan economy.
 The American side also supported Kazakhstan's accession to the WTO and the economic development strategy of the country.
 The two sides underlined their cooperation in global security issues, primarily in non-proliferation of weapons of mass destruction and regional security issues, including the situation in Afghanistan.

 Nursultan Nazarbayev and Barack Obama

 U.S. President Barack Obama repeatedly stressed the important nature of the Kazakh-U.S. relationship, citing economic issues, human rights and regional security.
 In 2012 during the nuclear security summit in Seoul, South Korea, Obama noted: "The close relationship between our two countries extends beyond just the nuclear security issue".

-On January 21, 2015 Kazakh President Nursultan Nazarbayev held a late night phone conversation with the U.S. President Barack Obama.
+On January 21, 2015, Kazakh President Nursultan Nazarbayev held a late night phone conversation with the U.S. President Barack Obama.
 The main topic of the call was south-eastern Ukraine.
-Obama praised Kazakhstan's efforts in strengthening international security and expressed his hope that the Kazakh President will continue to actively contribute to finding a peaceful solution to the conflict in Ukraine.
+Obama praised Kazakhstan's efforts in strengthening international security and expressed his hope that the Kazakh President will continue to actively contribute to finding a peaceful solution to the Russo-Ukrainian war.

 President Nazarbayev was one of four heads of state President Obama held bilateral meetings with during the 2015 United Nations General Assembly in New York City.